 East of Snelling into the Frogtown neighborhood, diverse dining options include iPho by Saigon (Vietnamese), Thai Café and the popular sour soup at Kolap (a Cambodian specialty).
 For a different experience that combines Asian street food of all types, visit the Hmongtown Marketplace or Hmong Village Shopping Center and sample a la carte or by the meal.

 Dining options in the Twin Cities suburbs are equally diverse.
 Brooklyn Park offers crawfish and alligator at Crazy Cajun and, crossing the globe in just a few blocks, there is a huge menu at Lemon Grass Thai, including sushi and other Japanese-influenced fare.
 Heading south into Columbia Heights, Dong Yang offers authentic Korean food and character in the deli of an Asian grocery store.

 On the south side of the metro area, Burnsville’s Byblos presents popular Lebanese Mediterranean food.
 And in nearby Eagan, Ansari’s serves kabobs alongside spicy entertainment, with additional variety including Indian at Bay Leaf and Hoban Korean Restaurant.

-Dining at any of these establishments is not merely a chance to try something new from afar, and the experience doesn’t just reflect their life back home: It reflects the tastes of the Twin Cities today.
+Dining at any of these establishments is not merely a chance to try something new from afar or experience an aspect of life in those places; eating at these restaurants lets you sample the varied tastes of the Twin Cities today.